-The Fund's investments will also be assessed on their commitment to one or more active carbon emissions reduction target(s) approved by the SBTi.
+The Benchmark Index also seeks to identify constituents with a commitment to one or more active carbon emissions reduction target(s) approved by the SBTi.
 The SBTi seeks to provide a clearly defined pathway for companies and financial institutions to reduce greenhouse gas (GHG) emissions to align with the goals of the Paris Agreement and help prevent the worst impacts of climate change.

 The sustainable investments within the Fund may contribute to either an environmental objective or a social objective or a combination of the two.
-The combination of sustainable investments with an environmental or social objective may change over time depending on the activities of the companies within the Benchmark Index.
-The assessment of the Fund's investments qualifying as sustainable is determined on or around each index rebalance, where the Fund's portfolio is rebalanced in line with its Benchmark Index.
+The combination of sustainable investments with an environmental or social objective may change over time depending on the activities of the companies within the starting universe of the Benchmark Index.